 - Comply with and enforce as needed applicable legal requirements, industry standards, our policies and our contractual rights.

-We may also use or share information in an anonymized or aggregate manner for many purposes such as research, analysis, modeling, marketing, and improvement of our Sites.
+We may also use or share information in an aggregate manner or as may otherwise be permitted by law for many purposes such as research, analysis, modeling, marketing, and improvement of our Sites.

 3. How We Share Information

-We will not disclose your personal information to third parties without your consent, except in the following circumstances.
+We may share your information with third parties in the following circumstances:

-Where appropriate, we will limit sharing of your information in accordance with the choices you have provided us and applicable law.
+Where appropriate and possible, we will limit sharing of your information in accordance with the choices you have provided us.

 4. Confidentiality and Security